False Claims Act First-to-File Bar

 Contact our Experienced False Claims Act Qui Tam Whistleblower Attorneys

 The experienced False Claims Act whistleblower attorneys at leading whistleblower law firm Zuckerman Law have substantial experience representing whistleblowers disclosing fraud and other wrongdoing at government contractors and grantees.
-To schedule a free preliminary consultation with our qui tam whistleblower lawyers, click here or call us at 202-262-8959.
+To schedule a confidential consultation with our qui tam whistleblower lawyers, click here or call us at 202-262-8959.

 Our experience includes: